5 out of 10

 - Amy Pemberton: Doomsday (2015)

-- Geoff Bell: Mine, North V South, Suffragette, Kingsman – The Secret Service, Comedown, The Reeds, Comes a Bright Day, War Horse, Brighton Rock (2011), Big Fat Gypsy Gangster, Route Irish, Solomon Kane, Mercenaries, Just For The Record, Wild Target (2010), The Heavy, Botched, Freebird, Love Me Still, Tormented, Green Street, The Business, Mean Machine
+- Geoff Bell: Once Upon a Time In London, King Arthur – Legend of the Sword, Mine, North V South, Suffragette, Kingsman – The Secret Service, Comedown, The Reeds, Comes a Bright Day, War Horse, Brighton Rock (2011), Big Fat Gypsy Gangster, Route Irish, Solomon Kane, Mercenaries, Just For The Record, Wild Target (2010), The Heavy, Botched, Freebird, Love Me Still, Tormented, Green Street, The Business, Mean Machine

 - Ned Dennehy: Dickensian (TV), Banished (TV), Child 44, Roadkill (2015), The Woman In Black 2, Peaky Blinders (TV), Serena, Downhill, Scintilla, Grabbers, Blitz, Tyrannosaur, The Eagle, The Escapist